Hypnotic Ego-Strengthening Procedure

 "Ego-strengthening suggestions are designed to increase the patient's ability to cope with his difficulties or to encourage him to stand on his own feet.
 There are three kinds of ego-strengthening suggestions: (a) general ego-strengthening suggestions, (b) specific ego-strengthening suggestions to facilitate the discovery and enhancement of the patient's inner coping strategies, and (c) specific suggestions to foster the patient's sense of self-efficacy. ...
 Ego-strengthening suggestions, while seemingly simplistic, are quite valuable.
 Hartland and many others believe that in certain instances ego-strengthening suggestions alone can bring about a successful treatment outcome without [any need to resort to either] symptomatic or dynamic hypnotherapy.
 Some patients experience spontaneous alleviation of symptoms when they feel strong enough to cope without the symptoms.
 Direct suggestions for coping, therefore, are sometimes more effective than direct suggestions for symptom change."
+Brown & Fromm (1986, pp. 194, 195).

 "Ego strengthening began as a specific strategy for hypnotic interventions and evolved into an attitude pervading psychotherapy and clinical hypnotic work. ...
 Students in hypnosis training should be introduced to an ego strengthening attitude for clinical work, and master specific therapeutic interventions to induce ego strengthening.
 Such interventions may include guided imagery for self-acceptance and self-love, affirming language that counteracts negative self-talk, age regression to recapture forgotten strengths, and age progression to anticipate and imagine future wisdom and strengths."
+Moss, Willmarth & Reid (2024, p.
+831).